tborychowski/svelte-text-fit/README.md

-# svelte-text-fit
-Resize the text to fill the full width of the container.
+# Deprecated in favour of [simple-ui-components-in-svelte](https://github.com/tborychowski/simple-ui-components-in-svelte).